 At least 3% of the population of the UK is Muslim, with some estimates going up to 3.5%.
-Muslims believe in the importance of living a life according to the Qur'an, which includes declaring the Muslim faith (The oneness of God and the Prophethood of Muhammad), almsgiving, praying five times a day, and making the pilgrimage to Mecca if it is physically and financially possible.
-Fasting from sunset to sundown during the month of Ramadan is also a part of this - Ramadan is the month in which, Muslims believe, various significant occasions took place including the revelation of the Qur'an in its entirety to Prophet Muhammad.
+Muslims believe in the importance of living a life according to the Qur'an, which includes declaring the Muslim faith (The oneness of God and the finality of the prophethood of Muhammad), almsgiving, praying five times a day, and making the pilgrimage to Mecca if it is physically and financially possible.

+Fasting from sunrise to sunset during the month of Ramadan is also a part of this - Ramadan is the month in which, Muslims believe, various significant occasions took place, including the revelation of the Qur'an to Prophet Muhammad.
 It is marked by fasting, increased prayer, thinking of others and caring for those in need as well as listening to and reciting the Qur'an.